-- (45) Aggregate mark means the final numerical mark computed for a Student on the basis of combining the outcomes from two or more assessment tasks.
-Aggregate combining rules may be based on either a simple averaging principle (all tasks counting equally) or a weighted averaging principle. - (46) Assessment is the process whereby evaluative judgements are made in relation to a Student's achievements against the learning outcomes of a unit of study. - (47) Assessment criteria are the statements that express in explicit terms how Student performance against the desired learning outcomes is demonstrated. - (48) Assessment tasks are compulsory or optional activities or exercises, which have an explicit intent to assess and guide Student progress or learning achievement in a unit of study.
-Assessment tasks can be designed for diagnostic, formative, summative, evaluative or informative purposes. - (49) Benchmark is to evaluate processes, practices and outcomes by comparison with sector and discipline norms.
-Benchmarking can be undertaken internally or externally to the University. - (50) Constructed-response questions are open-ended and require the Student to construct their own answer by way of response. - (51) Criterion-referenced assessment evaluates the extent to which a Student has achieved the learning outcomes of a unit, measured against specified assessment criteria. - (52) Effective Date is the date on which this procedure will take effect. - (53) Formative assessment refers to a range of formal and informal assessment components evaluated in order for the Unit Coordinator to modify teaching and learning activities to improve Student attainment during a unit.
-Purely formative assessment does not carry any weighting towards a student's aggregate mark and final grade in the unit. - (54) Grade means the final letter conversion of the aggregate mark attained by a Student undertaking a unit.
-The letter conversions translate the numerical aggregate mark into a statement of level of achievement. - (55) Learning Management System is a software application for the administration, documentation, tracking, reporting and delivery of electronic educational technology teaching and learning programs. - (56) Moderation is the process of ensuring that different markers of the same assessment task consistently apply assessment criteria in a marking scheme, and that marks are allocated consistently with reference to how well the stipulated criteria are met. - (57) Selected-response tasks constrain the Student to provide a brief specific answer (a name, year, title, missing word, etc.) or require the Student to choose the correct answer from two or more options. - (58) Student means an Admitted Student or an Enrolled Student, at the relevant time. - a.
-Admitted Student means a Student who has been admitted to a UNE course of study and who is entitled to enrol in a unit of study.
+- (44) Aggregate mark means the final numerical mark computed for a Student on the basis of combining the outcomes from two or more assessment tasks.
+Aggregate combining rules may be based on either a simple averaging principle (all tasks counting equally) or a weighted averaging principle. - (45) Assessment is the process whereby evaluative judgements are made in relation to a Student's achievements against the learning outcomes of a unit of study. - (46) Assessment criteria are the statements that express in explicit terms how Student performance against the desired learning outcomes is demonstrated. - (47) Assessment tasks are compulsory or optional activities or exercises, which have an explicit intent to assess and guide Student progress or learning achievement in a unit of study.
+Assessment tasks can be designed for diagnostic, formative, summative, evaluative or informative purposes. - (48) Benchmark is to evaluate processes, practices and outcomes by comparison with sector and discipline norms.
+Benchmarking can be undertaken internally or externally to the University. - (49) Constructed-response questions are open-ended and require the Student to construct their own answer by way of response. - (50) Criterion-referenced assessment evaluates the extent to which a Student has achieved the learning outcomes of a unit, measured against specified assessment criteria. - (51) Effective Date is the date on which this Procedure will take effect. - (52) Formative assessment refers to a range of formal and informal assessment components evaluated in order for the

+Unit Coordinator to modify teaching and learning activities to improve Student attainment during a unit.
+Purely formative assessment does not carry any weighting towards a student's aggregate mark and final grade in the unit.

-- b.
-Enrolled Student means a Student who has been admitted to a UNE course of study at UNE or elsewhere and who is enrolled in a unit at UNE. - (59) Summative assessment means evaluating a Student's achievement of learning outcomes through the formal assessment components of a unit to calculate a Student's aggregate mark and final grade in the unit. - (60) University Representative means a University employee (casual, fixed-term and permanent), contractor, agent, appointee, UNE Council member, adjunct, visiting academic and any other person engaged by the University to undertake some activity for on behalf of the University.
-It includes corporations and other bodies falling into one or more of these categories. - (61) University Representative means a University employee (casual, fixed term and permanent) contractor, agent, appointee, UNE Council member, adjunct, visiting academic and any other person engaged by the University to undertake some activity for or on behalf of the University.
-It includes corporations and other bodies falling into one or more of these categories - (62) UNE Act means the University of New England Act 1993 No 68 (NSW).
+- (53) Grade means the final letter conversion of the aggregate mark attained by a Student undertaking a unit.
+The letter conversions translate the numerical aggregate mark into a statement of level of achievement. - (54) Learning Management System is a software application for the administration, documentation, tracking, reporting and delivery of electronic educational technology teaching and learning programs. - (55) Moderation is the process of ensuring that different markers of the same assessment task consistently apply assessment criteria in a marking scheme, and that marks are allocated consistently with reference to how well the stipulated criteria are met. - (56) Selected-response tasks constrain the Student to provide a brief specific answer (a name, year, title, missing word, etc.) or require the Student to choose the correct answer from two or more options. - (57) Student means an Admitted Student or an Enrolled Student, at the relevant time. - (58) Admitted Student means a Student who has been admitted to a UNE course of study and who is entitled to enrol in a unit of study. - (59) Enrolled Student means a Student who has been admitted to a UNE course of study at UNE or elsewhere and who is enrolled in a unit at UNE. - (60) Summative assessment means evaluating a Student's achievement of learning outcomes through the formal assessment components of a unit to calculate a Student's aggregate mark and final grade in the unit. - (61) University Representative means a University employee (casual, fixed-term and permanent), contractor, agent, appointee, Council member, adjunct, visiting academic and any other person engaged by the University to undertake some activity for on behalf of the University.
+It includes corporations and other bodies falling into one or more of these categories. - (62) UNE Act means the University of New England Act 1993 No 68 (NSW).